Buffers#

 const sycl::property_list& propList = {});

-Construct a sycl::buffer
+Construct a sycl::buffer instance with the

-parameter provided.
+hostData parameter provided.

-The buffer is initialized with the memory specified by hostData
+The buffer is initialized with the memory specified by hostData,

 and the buffer assumes exclusive access to this memory for the